social-tw/social-tw-website/README.md

 Please follow the following branch naming scheme when creating your branch:

--   `feature/foo-bar` for new features
+-   `feature-foo-bar` for new features
--   `fix/foo-bar` for bug fixes
+-   `fix-foo-bar` for bug fixes
--   `test/foo-bar` when the change concerns only the test suite
+-   `test-foo-bar` when the change concerns only the test suite
--   `refactor/foo-bar` when refactoring code without any behavior change
+-   `refactor-foo-bar` when refactoring code without any behavior change

 ## Community